 If the Commission members determine that the matter referred to them by the Executive Director provides a reasonable basis on which to commence disciplinary or disability proceedings, the Commission will, in accordance with Colo.
-RJD 13(b), consider the RFE as a complaint.
+RJD 13(b), recognize the RFE as a complaint.
 The Executive Director then will notify the judge of the allegations and request the judge's response according to Colo.
 RJD 14(a).
-The Commission will examine the allegations in more detail and may conduct interviews of witnesses.
+The Commission will examine the allegations in more detail, examine documentary materials (i.e. court records), and may conduct other forms of investigation, including interviews of witnesses.
 Investigative support was historically provided to the Commission by Attorney Regulation but became part of the Commission's internal functions in 2022.
+Presently, the Commission contracts for these investigation services on a case-by-case basis.
+The Executive Director consults with the Commission and its Special Counsel to define the scope and direction of the Commission's investigations.

 In situations where there are allegations of an unusual delay in a judge's issuance of a decision or urgent situations in which awaiting the next bi-monthly meeting of the Commission would aggravate the situation, the Executive Director is authorized by Colo.
-RJD 14(c) to notify the judge and commence proceedings without the approval of the Commission members.
+RJD 14(c) to notify the judge and commence judicial proceedings without the approval of the Commission members.
+Similarly, the Executive Director, the Commission's Chair, or Special Counsel may request a subject judge's temporary suspension under Colo.
+RJD 34(a) to avoid imminent or continuing harms to the public or the integrity of the judicial system.

-Volume and Nature of Requests for Evaluation Received in 2022
+Volume and Nature of Requests for Evaluation Received in 2023

-During 2022, the Commission received a total of 249 RFEs, including complaints in other formats that the Commission considered as RFEs.
-This compares with 200 received in 2021, 199 received in 2020, 221 received in 2019, 200 in 2018, 154 in 2017, 152 in 2016, 175 in 2015, and an average of 180 RFEs and complaints received in prior years.
-The volume of RFEs received in 2022 reflects an approximately 25% increase from prior averages.
+During 2023, the Commission received a total of 344 RFEs, including complaints in other formats that the Commission considered as RFEs.
+This compares with 250 received in 2022, 200 in 2021, 199 received in 2020, 221 received in 2019, 200 in 2018, 154 in 2017, 152 in 2016, 175 in 2015, and an average of 180 RFEs and complaints received in prior years.
+The volume of RFEs received in 2023 reflects a greater than 50% increase from prior averages.

-Of the 249 RFEs received by the Commission in 2022, 235 were dismissed upon an initial assessment through Colo.
+Of the 344 RFEs received by the Commission in 2023, 251 were dismissed upon an initial assessment through Colo.
 RJD 13(c).
-This level of dismissals is consistent with the experience of judicial discipline entities across the United States.
-The remaining 14 RFEs required the Commission to complete some level of investigation based upon colorable allegations that a judge's conduct may have violated the Code.
+This proportion of dismissals is consistent with the experience of judicial discipline entities across the United States.
+Seventy-three of the cases that remained unresolved at the end of 2023 involved judges' financial disclosures.
+The remaining RFEs required the Commission to complete some level of investigation based upon colorable allegations that a judge's conduct may have violated the Code.
 The Commission ultimately dismissed 3 of these RFEs.
-2 other RFEs were dismissed with the Commission providing educational information to the subject judge.
-11 of the RFEs were recognized as complaints under Colo.
-RJD 13(b) with additional proceedings occurring according to Colo.
-RJD 16(b).
-Between 2022 and 2023, the Commission authorized the filing of formal proceedings in five separate cases.
-This number exceeds the total number of formal proceedings authorized in the preceding 12 years and reflects an over ten-fold increase in the number of serious cases addressed within an approximately 1-year period.